Harry Dunn’s killer appears to reject coroner request to attend inquest remotely

 The Dunn family took their four-year campaign for justice to the US after the teenager’s death, which even led to a meeting with then-president Donald Trump in the Oval Office at the White House in Washington DC.

-Reacting to the current plans for Sacoolas’s evidence, Mr Seiger told PA: “The parents are shocked and upset.
+Reacting to the current plans for Sacoolas’s evidence, Mr Seiger said: “The parents are shocked and upset.

 “This news comes totally out of the blue and they are still trying to process it and what effect it will have on their rights at the inquest but it appears to be yet another kick to the stomach of these totally innocent good people who have done nothing wrong and do not deserve this.